ThembaMahlangu/QR_Code_Maker/README.md

 # QR Code Maker in Python

-This repository is a python script to make QR code that contains decoded data from a given user input.
+This repository is a python script to make QR code that contains decoded data from user's input.

 # Dependencies
 qrcode